Virgin Media O2 Logo in white

 By Charlotte Briggs + Chris Miller, Feature Writers

 Let’s face it: long gone are the days when we complained there was nothing to watch on TV.
-First-world problems aside, 2025 is already shaping up to be one of telly’s finest years (and we’ve still got another six whole months to go!).
+First-world problems aside, 2025 is already shaping up to be one of telly’s finest years (and it’s nowhere near over yet!).
 With bundles of thrilling, tear-jerking, laugh-out-loud and heartwarming shows to choose from, we’ve picked the crème de la crème of 2025’s most unmissable series you can watch right now.
 Don’t have a TV package?
 Explore our amazing TV deals.

 Whether you’re a fan of these shows already, are looking for something new or simply want to join in at the next office debrief about big-hitting TV, we guarantee you’ll find something to entertain you here.
 So get comfortable on your sofa and let us guide you to your new binge watch.
 Right this way…